-- the school contribute to inter-agency working in line with statutory guidance 'Working Together to Safeguard Children 2018' this includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans - the school provides an appropriate safeguarding response in accordance with the Bedford Borough Thresholds of Need Guide in order to safeguard children/young people. - online safety is a running and interrelated theme whilst devising and implementing the whole school approach to safeguarding and related policies and procedures.
-This will include considering how online safety is reflected as required in all relevant policies and considering online safety, filtering and monitoring whilst planning the curriculum, any teacher training, the role and responsibilities of the DSL (and Deputies) and any parental engagement. - the school pays due regard to the need to safeguard children in specific circumstances such as Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE), vulnerability to radicalisation, Female Genital Mutilation (FGM) or child on child abuse which can include gang related violence, cyberbullying, sexually harmful behaviours, sexual violence, sexual harassment, upskirting or youth produced sexual imagery. - the child protection policy reflects and addresses additional challenges exist for those children/young people with special educational needs and disabilities and physical and mental health needs, and the school should consider extra pastoral support and attention for these children/young people, along with ensuring any appropriate support for communication is in place. - the school maintains information about the legal status of all children/young people including whether a looked after child is subject to S20 voluntary agreements, interim or full care order, contact details for persons with parental responsibility, level of delegated authority, details of the social worker and the virtual head in the authority that looks after the child/young person. - there is a designated teacher with the appropriate training skills and knowledge appointed to work with the virtual school head to promote the academic achievement of looked after children and children previously looked after - the school's safeguarding arrangements take into account the procedures and practice of the Local Authority as part of the inter- procedures, set up by the BBSCP.
-This includes working with Children's Social Care from other areas when children attend school in Bedford Borough however live outside of Bedford. - the school shares information with other practitioners in the interests of safeguarding children/young people in accordance with the guidance within Working Together to
+- the School contribute to inter-agency working in line with statutory guidance 'Working Together to Safeguard Children 2023' this includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans - the School provides an appropriate safeguarding response in order to safeguard children/young people. - online safety is a running and interrelated theme whilst devising and implementing the whole School approach to safeguarding and related policies and procedures.
+This will include considering how online safety is reflected as required in all relevant policies and considering online safety, filtering and monitoring whilst planning the curriculum, any teacher training, the role and responsibilities of the DSL (and Deputies) and any parental engagement. - the School pays due regard to the need to safeguard children in specific circumstances such as Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE), vulnerability to radicalisation, Female Genital Mutilation (FGM) or child on child abuse which can include gang related violence, cyberbullying, sexually harmful behaviours, sexual violence, sexual harassment, upskirting or youth produced sexual imagery. - the child protection policy reflects and addresses additional challenges exist for those children/young people with special educational needs and disabilities and physical and mental health needs, and the School should consider extra pastoral support and attention for these children/young people, along with ensuring any appropriate support for communication is in place. - the School maintains information about the legal status of all children/young people including whether a looked after child is subject to S20 voluntary agreements, interim or full care order, contact details for persons with parental responsibility, level of delegated authority, details of the social worker and the virtual head in the authority that looks after the child/young person. - there is a designated teacher with the appropriate training skills and knowledge appointed to work with the virtual School head to promote the academic achievement of looked after children and children previously looked after. - the School's safeguarding arrangements take into account the procedures and practice of the Local Authority as part of the inter- procedures, set up by the CBSCP.
+This includes working with Children's Social Care from other areas when children attend School in Central Bedfordshire however live outside of Central Bedfordshire. - the School shares information with other practitioners in the interests of safeguarding children/young people in accordance with the guidance within Working Together to Safeguard Children 2023 and Information Sharing, 2024